ballerina-platform/module-ballerinax-oracledb/ballerina/Package.md

 #### Query data

-These samples show how to demonstrate the different usages of the `query` operation to query the database table and obtain the results.
+These samples show how to demonstrate the different usages of the `query` operation to query the database table and obtain the results as a stream.

+>**Tip**: When processing the stream, make sure to consume all fetched data or close the stream.

 This sample demonstrates querying data from a table in a database.
 First, a type is created to represent the returned result set.
 This record can be defined as an open or a closed record